manwar/python-guide/unit-testing.md

             return "Buzz"
         return str(value)

-One line change in the production code got us into the `GREEN` phase
+One line change in the production code got us into the `GREEN` phase.

     test_fizzbuzz.py::test_return_1_when_1_passed_in PASSED
     test_fizzbuzz.py::test_return_2_when_2_passed_in PASSED